Skip to content

 Donate

-LEARNING WITH PARENTS is a registered charity (no. 1189812) working in children & youth across the United Kingdom.
+Learning with Parents is a registered charity (no. 1189812) working in education across the United Kingdom.
 Its latest Charity Commission filing directs 76% of spending to charitable activities, holding roughly 3 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈34% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-LEARNING WITH PARENTS has a Clarity Score of 87 out of 100 on CharityCompare (3 stars, Good).
+Learning with Parents has a Clarity Score of 81 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1189812.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £280k, with 76% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2025: total income £901k, with 76% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 3 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .